CPA License Requirements

 How to Get a CPA License

-Generally, each state board requires a total of 150 semester/225 quarter units from a college or university whose accreditation is accepted by the state.
-Many colleges and universities try to meet this units requirement, by offering Bachelor’s and Master’s degree programs in Accounting, with a mix of accounting, business, and general education classes that will count towards CPA licensure.
+Generally, each state board requires a total of 150 semester/225 quarter units from a state accredited college or university.
+Many colleges and universities try to meet this units requirement by offering bachelor’s and master’s degree programs in Accounting with a mix of accounting, business, and general education classes that count towards CPA licensure.
 In order to meet the unit requirement for licensure, candidates may choose to enroll in an MA, MBA, or 5 year integrated BA/MA program; however, these options are not necessarily requirements in your state as you may be able to attain the extra units through a minor, BA elective courses, or community college classes.
 Check your state’s CPA Exam education requirements.

 Passing the CPA Exam